 - 1. Arrange all mechanical, electrical, fire alarm, lightning protection and other system components to create an orderly appearance that integrates with the wall system. - 2.
-Do not expose conduits, cables, piping, lightning protection components, etc. on exterior walls; if unavoidable in renovations, finish these elements to match the adjacent wall surface. - 3.
-Avoid visual clutter and where surface-mounted elements are required they shall match the wall color.
+Do not expose conduits, cables, piping, lightning protection components, ductwork, etc. on exterior walls; if unavoidable in renovations, finish these elements to match the adjacent wall surface.
+See also B03.2 (10). - 3.
+Avoid visual clutter and where surface-mounted elements are required they will match the wall color.